k4yt3x/wg-meshconf/README.md

 # WireGuard Mesh Configurator

-## 1.1.5 (October 19, 2018)
+## 1.1.6 (November 19, 2018)

-1. Patch for `avalon_framework` 1.6.0

-## 1.1.4 (October 17, 2018)

-1. Now using serialization to save profile instead of JSON.
-1. Minor tweaks to the code for it to look more organized.
+1. Peers can now be deleted via the `DeletePeer` command.
+1. Peers are now added one by one via the `AddPeer` command.

 ## Introduction